SolidOS/mashlib/README.md

 ### SolidOS Databrowser Frontend

 The `src/databrowser.html`page is compiled into the SolidOS Databrowser Frontend which is displayed for each WebID on [solidcommunity.net](https://solidcommunity.net/).
-This is the case because the [solidcommunity.net](https://solidcommunity.net/) Solid Server is configured with SolidOS as its frontend.
+This is the case because the [solidcommunity.net](https://solidcommunity.net/) Solid Server is configured with SolidOS as its front-end.

 More information about the SolidOS Frontend and how to use it visit the [User Guide](https://github.com/solid/userguide).